vlmhrd/Data-Analysis-and-Visualization-Python-/Exploratory analysis - comparing costs of living between states/description.md

 ## Overview
 [Kaggle dataset](https://www.kaggle.com/datasets/heidarmirhajisadati/regional-cost-of-living-analysis) provided insights into the cost of living and average monthly income across various countries and regions worldwide from 2000 to 2023.
-The goal of the project is to explore the living costs within the countries.
+The goal of the project is to explore and compare living costs between the countries.

 ## Project Goals